dotnet/blazor/src/Microsoft.AspNetCore.Blazor.Mono/HowToUpgradeMono.md

 1. Now on the sidebar, navigate to *Azure Artifacts*.

 1. Download the .zip file.
 Note that the commit's SHA hash is in the filename - you'll need that later to track which Mono version we're using in Blazor.
+  **NOTE**: The Jenkins UI may show some errors when opening a specific build.
+The `Shortcut` below is most probably still accessible, so move forward with it.

 **Shortcut:** Browse directly to https://jenkins.mono-project.com/job/test-mono-mainline-wasm/255/label=ubuntu-1804-amd64/Azure/, replacing the number 255 with the desired build number.